-Vintage Mali Bogolanfini or "mud-cloth" cotton textile, now a 20" x 20" pillow cover, comprised of 2 narrow strip clothes.
+Vintage Mali Bogolanfini or "mud-cloth" cotton textile, now a 20" x 20" pillow cover, comprised of narrow strips of cloth.
 Geometric pattern mud-cloth front and a vintage Indian kantha textile on the back.
 Made in Asheville!

 Please note - filler not included.